-After many failures, a few nominal successes, and a plethora of injuries, the collective experimentation resulted in a pivotal design.
+All major inventions, such as the steam engine and the sewing machine, followed a slow process of study, analysis, and experimentation by a variety of people.
+Progress was cumulative.
+After many failures, a few nominal successes, and many injuries, the collective experiments resulted in a pivotal design.
 Wilbur and Orville Wright are largely credited with inventing the first practical flying machine, but their creation could result only thanks to the bumps and bruises of those who had gone before.
-Airplanes are still getting faster, safer, more efficient, and more comfortable, but they all owe their success to the long line of maniacs who couldn't be happy until they caught up with the birds.
+Airplanes still are getting faster, safer, more efficient, and more comfortable, but they all owe their success to the long line of maniacs who couldn't be happy until they caught up with the birds.